The Transfer Pricing Law Review: Switzerland

-Transfer price adjustment in Switzerland is based on the principle of the prohibition of harmful profit shifting between related parties.
-According to settled case law of the Swiss Federal Supreme Court,3 a transfer price can be adjusted when all the following conditions are met:
+In Switzerland, transfer price adjustment is based on the principle of the prohibition of harmful profit shifting between related parties.
+According to settled case law of the Swiss Federal Supreme Court,3 a transfer price can be adjusted when the following conditions are met:

-- a company provides a benefit without receiving an adequate consideration in return;
+- a company provided a benefit without receiving an adequate consideration in return;

 - the benefit was provided to a shareholder or related party;

 - the benefit would not have been granted to a third party; and

 - the disproportion between the benefit and the consideration was recognisable for the company.

 If all these conditions are met, the tax authorities will consider that harmful profit shifting has occurred.
 Therefore, an adjustment would be justified without having to prove that it was the parties' intention to evade paying taxes.

 As mentioned previously, Switzerland does not have a specific piece of legislation defining and addressing transfer pricing.
 However, certain Swiss federal and cantonal tax laws address related issues, such as the arm's-length principle and hidden equity.
 Such provisions for transfer price adjustment are included in most Swiss tax Acts governing income tax and corporate income tax,4 withholding tax5, stamp duties and VAT.6